PerceptronV/dudocode/README.md

 Note that the arrow assignment operator (`←`) can be replaced with `<-` for easier typing.

+Dudocode's transpilation workflow is heavily reliant on [trilobyte](https://github.com/PerceptronV/trilobyte).
+This is a custom text-pattern parsing engine which I built primarily for this project and for processing code.
+Nevertheless, it has a very general syntax and has a wide range of potential use cases.
+I decided to build Trilobyte not least because I was bored of Regex (I've seen enough transpiler projects out there that use this), but also because I thought it'll be fun (and it was).
+Trilobyte ended up using a custom 'keypoints'-based algorithm which I devised.
+There are still some bugs, but all the features used in Dudocode seems to be stable.

 **Contents**:
 * [Dudocode](#dudocode)
     * [Getting started](#getting-started)